GOP lawmakers request briefing on continued National Guard presence at Capitol

 DC NATIONAL GUARD DEPLOYMENT IN NATION'S CAPITAL EXTENDED THROUGH END OF MARCH

-GOP Letter to Whitley by Fox News on Scribd
+GOP Letter to Acting Secretary Whitley by Fox News on Scribd

 "Our intention is for the briefing to cover ongoing threats to the Capitol, justification of the decision for a significant troop presence through mid-March, and plans for troop utilization during the time period," the letter, obtained by Fox News, says.